 I think of them as a flock of Doom-Porn Ravens.

-I tend to think of these “prophets” as one flying out front, but the next is tucked in tight and taking his cues from the derriere in front, all flying in the same general direction, spreading out as they go, quacking slight variations on a theme.
-I do think that the Lord warns His own, though usually in more personal and less public ways.
-I remember a couple of prophets that took some extreme solo measures to send their message, though.
+I tend to think of these “prophets” as one out front flying lead, the next is tucked in tight and taking his cues from the derriere in front, all flying in the same general direction, spreading as they go and quacking out slight variations on a theme.
+I do think that the Lord warns His own, though usually in less publicized ways.
+And I’d venture to say probably NOT on YouTube.
+But that’s just me.